herokuprojects666/kochava/readme.md

 3) Run grunt populate.
 This will generate css files from the scss as well as populate the /gen directory with with minified css/js for use in production

-To run the app type in any mode, type node index.js on the command line.
+To run the app in any mode type node index.js on the command line.

 To run the app in production mode type in NODE_ENV=production node index.js .
 This will run the app with all the minified files located in /gen directory.
 Note : make sure to run grunt populate if you haven't yet otherwise the required files won't exist!